-With the two VAE models, both the medical image and the segmentation mask are mapped into their respective latent spaces, yielding latent codes \(z_X=\mathcal{E}_X(X)\) and \(z_S=\mathcal{E}_S(S)\).
-In this latent domain, we incorporate the conditional FM framework to model the latent conditional mask distribution \(q(z_S \mid z_X)\).
+With the two pretrained VAE models, the medical image and its corresponding segmentation mask are mapped into their respective latent spaces, yielding latent codes \(z_X=\mathcal{E}_X(X)\) and \(z_S=\mathcal{E}_S(S)\).
+In the latent domain, we incorporate the conditional FM framework to model the conditional latent mask distribution \(q(z_S \mid z_X)\).
 Formally, we learn a velocity field \(u_{\theta}(t, z_t, z_X)\), following the setup in Section~\ref{cfm}, which drives a latent flow \(z_t = \psi_t(z_0)\) from a source latent sample \(z_0 \sim p_0(z)\) toward the target latent mask \(z_1 = z_S\).
-Similar to the pixel-space formulation, when \(\sigma\) approaches zero the concentrated Gaussian path collapses to a Dirac distribution and satisfies the exact boundary conditions.
-In our latent formulation, the trajectory at time \(t\) is therefore given by the straight-line interpolation
+Similar to the formulation in the image space, we choose a linear path to interpolate between the source sample \(z_0\) and the target sample \(z_S\).
+As \(\sigma \to 0\), the Gaussian path becomes increasingly concentrated and collapses to a Dirac distribution, thereby satisfying the exact boundary conditions.
+In our latent formulation, the trajectory at time \(t\) is therefore given by the straight-line interpolation:

 This flow transports samples drawn from the simple prior distribution \(p_0(z)\) to the conditional latent mask distribution \(q(z_S \mid z_X)\), enabling the model to generate mask embeddings that are aligned with the latent image representation \(z_X\).
-Learning this velocity field reduces to a regression problem with the ground-truth velocity
+Learning this velocity field also reduces to a regression problem with the ground-truth velocity:

-Accordingly, our loss function is defined as
+Accordingly, our loss function is defined as:

-where \(t \sim \mathcal{U}(0,1)\), \(z_X=\mathcal{E}_X(X)\) is the image latent code, \(z_0 \sim p_0(z)\) is a source latent sample drawn from the prior distribution, and \(z_S = \mathcal{E}_S(S)\) represents the latent mask corresponding to the ground-truth segmentation of image \(X\).
+where \(t \sim \mathcal{U}(0,1)\), \(z_X=\mathcal{E}_X(X)\) is the image latent code, \( z_0 \sim p_0(z) \) denotes a source latent sample drawn from the prior distribution, and \( z_S = \mathcal{E}_S(S) \) represents the latent code of the mask \( S \) corresponding to the ground-truth segmentation of image \( X \).
 Similarly, by reversing the process in Eqs.~\ref{eq:ode_1} and \ref{eq:ode_n}, we can sample output segmentation masks for each image.
-In addition, we incorporate the mask decoder \(\mathcal{D}_S\) at the end to decode the latent representation back to the original mask space.
+In addition, we incorporate the mask decoder \(\mathcal{D}_S\) at the end of the pipeline to decode the predicted latent representation back to the original mask space.
 The entire segmentation pipeline is illustrated in Fig.~\ref{fig:pipeline}, where we can iteratively sample multiple segmentation outputs for a given medical image.
-These samples are then used to produce a confidence map and a more stable, more reliable averaged output mask.
+These samples are then used to produce a confidence map and a more stable and reliable averaged output mask.